Pap testing: Detect potential problems before they become real problems

 Regular screenings have helped decrease the number of deaths from cervical cancer.
 It used to be the number one cause of cancer deaths in women in the U.S. Now it’s number 15.

 But not all women get screened regularly, and it puts them at an unnecessary risk.
 About half of all cervical cancers occur in women who have never been screened.

-A physician will order a Pap test in order to determine if there are any changes in the cells of the cervix.
-In order to perform the test, your physician first must collect a small sample of cells from the surface of the cervix.
+Doctors order Pap tests to determine if there are any abnormal cells on the cervix that can cause cancer.
+In order to perform the test, your physician first must collect a small sample of cells from your cervix.
 The sample is then examined in a laboratory with a microscope for abnormal cell growth or changes, including cervical cancer.

 Co-testing: The benefit of Pap + HPV testing together

 Co-testing is cervical cancer screening that includes a Pap and an HPV test at the same time.

 - The Pap test detects the presence of abnormal cells.